ChainSafe/lodestar/README.md

 ssz.hashTreeRoot({a: true, b: 5}, myType)
 ```

-### Signed Root
+### Signing Root

-An object type can be hashed without its final field using `signedRoot`.
+An object type can be hashed without its final field using `signingRoot`.
 This is useful if we assume the final field is a signature.

 ```typescript
 let myType = {